Find Affordable College Courses

 Gainesville, FL

-University of Florida ranked #9 on this year’s Best Value Mechanical Engineering Schools in the Southeast Region list.
-Located in the medium-sized city of Gainesville, UF is a public school with a very large student population.
+University of Florida came in at #9 in this year’s edition of the Best Value Mechanical Engineering Schools in the Southeast Region ranking.
+Located in the midsize city of Gainesville, UF is a public college with a fairly large student population.

 UF undergraduate students pay an average of $28,659 in tuition and fees each year.
 While working on their degree, ME majors at UF accumulate an average of around $19,250 in student debt.
 The average monthly payment of a loan this size is about $157, assuming that the borrower is on a 10-year repayment plan.

-UF also claimed a spot on our Best Mechanical Engineering Schools in the Southeast Region list.
-It’s in the top 5% of all schools in this category.
+On top of its placing in our value ranking, UF also did well on our Best Mechanical Engineering Schools in the Southeast Region list.
+It’s in the top 5% of all schools reviewed in this analysis.

 Read More…